 I offer this installment of Portland Monthly as unofficial inspiration if you need it.
-You could start by affecting height and an oddly regal bearing and go as Ron Wyden, who tells us about the state of things on p.
-29. Or get conceptual: deck yourself in pine needles and go as Wyden’s proposed Recreation Not Red-Tape Act.
+You could start by affecting height and an oddly regal bearing and go as Ron Wyden, who tells us about the state of things.
+Or get conceptual: deck yourself in pine needles and go as Wyden’s proposed Recreation Not Red-Tape Act.
 And if we’re really trying to be creative, you could horrify many Portlanders by dressing as a new condo tower.

 Our fall fashion feature is, itself, a high concept: a look at brands, many local, reviving classic western style in ways editor Eden Dawn assures me are “not too state fair.”
 Or turn to Chuck Thompson’s report on biology and technology behind Alaska’s chinook salmon catch.
 With Amy Martin’s art design, it suggests zombie fish-heads marching through the north.

 Leah Sottile’s look at Sasquatch’s modern image, 50 years after the iconic Patterson-Gimlin film, makes a pretty obvious point of departure.
 With so many cultural distractions, Bigfoot is now a neglected classic among Northwest Halloween options.
 Your friends certainly don’t need yet another “Unnerving Girl from Stranger Things” at this year’s party, so maybe check out Harry and the Hendersons instead.

 Of our story on chef Chris Cosentino’s new cookbook, Offal Good, I shall say nothing.
 Too fire.
 Too fury.
 Probably needs a trigger warning.